Fresh Dill & Rosemary Pickled Eggs

 Directions

 This recipe is for refrigerator pickled eggs.
-There are no home canning directions for pickled eggs.
-The following pickled egg recipe is for storage in the refrigerator.
-Pickled eggs should never be at room temperature except for serving time, when they should be limited to no more than 2 hours in the temperature danger zone of 40 to 140 degrees F according to the National Center of Home Food Preservation.
+There are no home canning directions for pickled eggs that are safe.
+The following pickled egg recipe is for refrigerated storage.
+Pickled eggs should never be at room temperature except during serving, when they should be limited to no more than 2 hours in the temperature danger zone of 40 to 140 degrees F, according to the National Center for Home Food Preservation.
 The container used for the eggs should be one that can be closed or sealed tightly; glass canning jars work well.
 The eggs are to be completely covered with the pickling solution during storage.
-A quart-size canning jar will hold about one dozen medium sized eggs.
-Storing Eggs After making the eggs, the eggs require some time to season (i.e., pick up the flavors from the pickling brine).
+A quart-size canning jar will hold about one dozen medium-sized eggs.
+Storing Eggs After making the eggs, they require some time to season (i.e., pick up the flavors from the pickling brine).
 Keep them refrigerated at all times.
 If small eggs are used, 1 to 2 weeks are usually allowed for seasoning to occur.
 Medium or large eggs may require 2 to 4 weeks to become well-seasoned.
-Use the eggs within 3 to 4 months for best quality.
+Use the eggs within 3 to 4 months for the best quality.

 Step1